rendall/icebreakers/README.md

 ## FAQ:

-To all of the questions below, the easiest answer may be to [file an issue](https://github.com/rendall/icebreakers/issues/new).
+To each of the questions below, the easiest answer may be to [file an issue](https://github.com/rendall/icebreakers/issues/new).

 ### These questions are terrible!